mathewgomas-alfred/mathewgomas.io/untranslatable_pages/building_krita.rst

     you@yourcomputer:~/kritadev/build>apt-get build-dep krita

-Which will install all the depedancies of the version of Krita in the repositories.
+Which will install all the dependencies of the version of Krita in the repositories.

 However, the development version might use different dependencies, to find these, you can use ``apt-cache search``: